 How You Can Support the Cause (and Be a Responsible Tourist)

-Before You Travel: It's important to gather as much knowledge about a country or city you're travelling to as possible.
+Before You Travel: It's important to gather knowledge as much as possible about a country or city you're planning to visit.
 There are various resources that you can use to know more about a travel destination.
-You can refer to the online resources.
-You can read travel guides, books and magazines.
+You can refer to the online resources; else can come across various travel guides, books and magazines.
 Additionally, you should also feel free to get in touch with our travel experts for more practical tips and suggestions.
 In any case, you should not forget to learn at least a few words of the local language (and customs) of the place you're visiting.
 Knowing how to greet and meet with local people in their own language can enrich your travel experience manifolds.

-Interacting with Local People: When you're meeting with local people and host communities, you should always treat them with respect.
+Interacting with Local People: While In a meeting with local or host people it is important and treat them well.
 You should never look down upon their lifestyle, customs and traditions.
 While visiting places of religious importance (temples, mosques, churches, monasteries), you should ensure you dress yourself as per the local customs.

 Elderly people must also be respected, regardless of what backgrounds they come from.
 Before you start clicking images, you should make sure you aren't violating any government/local guidelines.
 There are some places where you'll need permission in advance to take pictures.

 Alcohol consumption is strictly prohibited in many places.
 Even when you want to smoke, you should be careful.
 In many local communities, smoking isn't common.
 As a responsible tourist, you should never encourage local people to smoke.
-Always remember not to provoke anyone and talk to them with politeness.
+Always remember not to provoke anyone and ensure you talk to them in a very polite manner.

-Use of Resources: Wastage of water and energy has to be prevented.
-If you're visiting a place where there's a shortage of water, you should make sure you aren't wasting water unnecessarily.
+Use of Resources: It is important to avoid wastage of water and energy.
+If you're visiting a place where there's a shortage of water, you need to be sure using it in a very conservative way.
 For example, avoid keeping the tap water running while brushing your teeth.
 Likewise, you should turn off lights and lamps when not in use.
 Do not overuse electrical equipment.